IrascibleBasil/pharis-mod-list/moddingBasics.md

 # MO2 Basics

-Mod Organizer 2 is a wonderdul mod manager (not sponsored trust me) that makes adding, removing, and reordering mods very easy while maintaining a pristine vanilla install (except for MGE XE and a few other things of course).
+Mod Organizer 2 is a wonderful mod manager (not sponsored trust me) that makes adding, removing, and reordering mods very easy while maintaining a pristine vanilla install (except for MGE XE and a few other things of course).

-**Sigourn**, the author of Morrowind Sharp, also put together a general modding tips document [**here**](https://github.com/Sigourn/moddingtips.md/blob/main/README.md), I recommend you give it a read.
+Sigourn, the author of Morrowind Sharp, also put together a general modding tips document [**here**](https://github.com/Sigourn/moddingtips.md/blob/main/README.md), I recommend you give it a read.
 <!--
 I will gladly help as best I can on Discord (**Pharis#2588**) if you have any other issues that aren't clearly explained here.
 -->